hrcops/hrcsentinel/README.md

 ![Screenshots](misc/screenshots.png)

 This code will only work on *Chandra* [Operations Control Center](https://www.si.edu/newsdesk/releases/virtual-behind-scenes-tour-chandra-operations-control-center-now-available) EGSE machines and the [Center for Astrophysics](www.cfa.harvard.edu) LAN.
 This is because it heavily relies on *Chandra*-internal tools, namely `MAUDE` (for real-time processed telemetry) and the `ska/cheta` archives (for long-term monitoring).
 Therefore, if you're a member of the public, *this code will probably not work on your machine!* (but you're still welcome to see it!).
 If you are a *Chandra* Flight Operations Team member and you would like help adapting this code for your use, please contact [Grant Tremblay](www.granttremblay.com).

+## Caveats and warnings

+The code relies *entirely* on `MAUDE`, provided by the Flight Operations Team, for all telemetry monitoring.
+We are single-strung on this: if *MAUDE* goes down, `hrcsetinel` goes down!

 ## `HRCSentinel` in more detail